TiagoSanti/face-recognition/README.md

 # Face recognition with Dotnet working with Linux and MacOS using Docker

-This project use Docker so if you haven't you can install it [Debain]
+This project use Docker so if you haven't you can install it [Debian]

 ```bash
     sudo apt install docker.io